freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Next, enter a project name and a location for your project.
 We recommend putting the render pipeline into the name, because in the future you might test out other pipelines and thus need to create additional projects.

-> [!TIP]
-> We recommend creating a `VPE` folder in your user directory (which is called `%userprofile%`), to contain all the VPE-related files.
-In this example that would be `%userprofile%\VPE\Test Table - HDRP`, which usually resolves to `C:\Users\{username}\VPE\Test Table - HDRP`.
->
-> You're of course free to set this up however you want, but that's what we'll be referring to in the rest of the documentation.

 Clicking *Create* launches the Unity editor, pulls in all the dependencies for the new project, and compiles them.
-This can take a minute or two.
+This will take a few minutes.

 ### HDRP Setup